 *best for ages 5 and up

-We didn’t take the kids to Beit Hatfutsot on this trip, as the museum was renovating its excellent permanent collection during our most recent visit.
+We didn’t take the kids to Beit Hatfutsot on the Tel Aviv University campus on this trip, as this Tel Aviv museum was renovating its excellent permanent collection during our most recent visit.
 However, we’ve both visited as adults and look forward to taking the kids to see the wonderful collection of synagogue models from around the world through history.
 Think of them like synagogue dollhouses!
 The exhibit is wonderful and a great opportunity for parents to serve as tour guides.

 The museum also has a great new exhibit for kids, Heroes, which showcases heroes from all walks of life – scientists, leaders, athletes and more; it’s a great interactive way for kids to recognize the best traits in humanity and to be inspired to aim for their own greatness.